the-full-stack/fsdl-text-recognizer/instructions/lab6.md

 curl -X POST "${API_URL}/v1/predict" -H 'Content-Type: application/json' --data '{ "image": "data:image/png;base64,'$(base64 -w0 -i text_recognizer/tests/support/emnist_lines/or\ if\ used\ the\ results.png)'" }'
 curl "${API_URL}/v1/predict?image_url=http://s3-us-west-2.amazonaws.com/fsdl-public-assets/emnist_lines/or%2Bif%2Bused%2Bthe%2Bresults.png"
 ```

+You'll want to run the curl commands a couple of times -- the first execution will take much longer than the second, because the function has to "warm up."
+After the first request, it will stay warm for 10-60 minutes.

 In addition to deploying to AWS, serverless lets you test out everything locally as well.
 We'll make sure everything works locally first.
 We're going to use serverless to run the flask API locally: